 About

-Cassio Vianna is a pianist, arranger, music educator, clinician, and an award-winning composer whose work reflects the broad range of musical and cultural influences he received during his years of training.
+Cassio Vianna is a pianist, producer, music educator, and a Latin Grammy® nominated composer whose work reflects a broad range of musical and cultural influences.

-Born and raised in Rio de Janeiro, Brazil, Vianna started his music studies in classical music, while developing his skills as a composer and interpreter of popular music and Brazilian jazz.
-Between 1993 and 1995, Vianna studied under Hungarian teacher Ian Guest, who had a great impact on his decision to pursue a career as a composer.
+Born and raised in Rio de Janeiro, Brazil, Cassio started his music studies at the age of 9, playing traditional hymns at a Presbyterian church and studying classical piano in his hometown of São Gonçalo, Rio de Janeiro.
+In his teens, he began developing his skills as a composer and interpreter of popular music and Brazilian jazz.
+Between 1993 and 1995, Cassio studied under Hungarian-Brazilian teacher Ian Guest, who had a great impact on his decision to pursue a career as a composer and arranger.

-From 1996 to 2009, Vianna engaged in recording and performing projects in the Rio de Janeiro music scene, which included a successful career with the Brazilian jazz trio Dialeto Brasileiro.
-In 2009, Vianna moved to the U.S. to further his music studies.
+From 1996 to 2009, Cassio engaged in recording and performing projects in the vibrant Rio de Janeiro music scene, including a short but successful career with the Brazilian jazz group Dialeto Brasileiro, which he co-led with bassist Wagner Trindade.
+In 2009, Cassio moved to the U.S. to further his music studies.

-Cassio Vianna holds a Bachelor of Music degree from Universidade Federal do Estado do Rio de Janeiro, a Master of Music degree from Western Oregon University, and a Doctor of Arts degree in Jazz Studies from the University of Northern Colorado, where he studied with David Caffey.
+Cassio Vianna holds a Bachelor of Music degree from Universidade Federal do Estado do Rio de Janeiro (Uni-Rio), a Master of Music degree from Western Oregon University, and a Doctor of Arts degree in Jazz Studies from the University of Northern Colorado, where he studied with David Caffey.

-Vianna’s arrangements have been performed by artists such as Chris Potter, Ernie Watts, Martha Reeves, Tony Kadleck, Greg Gisbert, Danny Gottlieb, Clay Jenkins, Brad Goode, the United States Army Field Band (Jazz Ambassadors), the UNC/Greeley Jazz Festival All-Star Big Band, Chuck Owen’s Jazz Surge Band, the Colorado Jazz Repertory Orchestra, and the UNC Jazz Lab Band I, among others.
+Cassio’s arrangements have been performed by artists such as Eric Marienthal, Wayne Bergeron, Chris Potter, Ernie Watts, Martha Reeves (Martha & the Vandellas), Tony Kadleck, Greg Gisbert, Danny Gottlieb, Clay Jenkins, Brad Goode, the United States Army Field Band (Jazz Ambassadors), the UNC/Greeley Jazz Festival All-Star Big Band, and the Colorado Jazz Repertory Orchestra, among others.

-Over the past 15 years, Vianna has been featured as an adjudicator, performer, and clinician at jazz festivals and conferences in Latin America and across the U.S. In recent years, he has presented clinics and lectures at the Jazz Education Network Annual Conferences, the Midwest Clinic, International Composers' Symposium, NAfME Northwest Conference, and the Washington Music Educators Association Conference.
-Vianna is also a very active clinician with high school and college bands.
+Over the past 15 years, Cassio has been featured as an adjudicator, performer, and clinician at jazz festivals and conferences in Latin America and across the U.S. He has presented clinics and lectures at several Jazz Education Network (JEN) Annual Conferences, the Midwest Clinic, International Composers' Symposium, NAfME Northwest Conference, and the Washington Music Educators Association Conference.
+Cassio is also a very active clinician with high school and college bands.
 In 2015, he traveled to China to perform and to teach a two-week program at the Guangxi Arts Institute (Nanning Provence).

 Awards & Grants